scrabbletank/farhome-rules/rulesdoc.md

 Go into a frenzied rage, focusing your fury into your attacks.
 For the next minute you are Strengthened.
 While Strengthened you cannot take reactions.

-***Enhanced:*** Choose a humanoid creature within 5 tiles of you to be the focus of your rage.
-Make an intimidation challenge against the creatures Willpower save.
-On success they are frightened by you while you are Strengthened.
+***Enhanced:*** While Strengthend, when you roll a triumph in your defense or attribute save rolls you may reroll a wound die in the damage roll, taking the new result.

 ***Superior:*** While Strengthened you add a superior die to Strength and Stamina saves.